“What does it mean to live in a democracy?”

 If you are looking for whiteboard-ready projects for the younger grades, the Symbols of America site is a great place to start.
 There are three free downloadable interactive units: The United States Flag, The Statue of Liberty, and the Great Seal of the United States.
 Each unit begins with an essential question and prompts students to think deeply about the symbols of our nation.

-and win a trip to the National Council for Social Studies conference (NCSS 2013) or an iPad Mini.
+Teachers: Share your favorite project or lesson that helps you to engage students in civic learning and understanding and win a trip to the National Council for Social Studies conference (NCSS 2013) or an iPad Mini.